 You will be able to apply for settled or pre-settled status if you’re under 21 and either:

 - you’re an EU citizen

 - your parent, their spouse or their civil partner is an EU citizen

-You will need to provide proof you have 5 years’ continuous residence in the UK to be eligible for settled status.
+Otherwise you will need to provide proof you have 5 years’ continuous residence in the UK to be eligible for settled status.